Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

-Since the dominant eigenvectors are partially aligned with the kernel columns, incomplete Cholesky performs nearly optimal for a limited number of inducing columns (up to $k \approx 3\,d$ in \Cref{fig:eigvals}).
-For larger preconditioners this advantage diminishes.
-Here, the corresponding eigenvectors are not structured and do not aligned with any kernel column (see lower right panel in \Cref{fig:kernelmatrix}).
-Hence, we observe a constant accuracy drop, which is characteristic for the structural discrepancy between kernel column and eigenvectors.
-This renders the particular column selection less relevant and the preconditioner size $k$ uniquely determines the approximation quality.
-We observe a similar pattern for other molecules in \Cref{app-sec:preconditioned_spectra}.
-Additionally, we empirically show the limitations of local Jacobi preconditioning~\cite{anzt2019adaptive,concus1985block,knyazev2001toward,lee2002performance} in \Cref{app-sec:preconditioned_spectra} and thereby verify the necessity to incorporate all relevant correlations for successful preconditioning.
+Since the dominant eigenvectors are partially aligned with the kernel columns, the incomplete Cholesky preconditioner performs nearly optimally for a small number of inducing columns (up to $k \approx 3\,d$ in \Cref{fig:eigvals}).
+For larger preconditioners, this advantage diminishes.
+Here, the corresponding eigenvectors are not structured and do not significantly align with individual kernel columns anymore (see lower right panel in \Cref{fig:kernelmatrix}).
+Hence, we observe a constant performance gap with respect to the optimal SVD preconditioner with growing $k$.
+In this scenario, the particular column selection is less relevant and the preconditioner size $k$ alone determines the approximation quality, despite a vastly varying construction cost between the different preconditioning approaches.
+We observe a similar pattern for other molecular datasets in \Cref{app-fig:eigvals}.
+For the sake of completeness, we also demonstrate the limitations of local Jacobi preconditioning in the same experimental setup (see~\cite{anzt2019adaptive,concus1985block,knyazev2001toward,lee2002performance,si2014memory} in \Cref{app-fig:spectrum_local_preconditioning}. \\

-In summary, all practical preconditioners are lower-bounded by the SVD preconditioning approach.
-In particular, incomplete Cholesky preconditioning can accurately approximate the structured eigenvectors, which leads to nearly optimal performance for small preconditioners.